viv-visw/my-portfolio/Tutorial - Transformer (LLM)/The Transformer Model/Getting Started.md

 ## Overview

-This article provides a quick walkthrough of the steps you can complete, as you read along, to use the Transformer model and see it in action!
-To gain a deeper understanding of how Transformers work, see [How Do Transformers Work?](Important%20Concepts.md).
+This article provides a quick walkthrough of the steps you can complete to use the Transformer model and see it in action!
+See [How Do Transformers Work?](Important%20Concepts.md) to gain a deeper understanding of how Transformers work.

-As an illustration, you will work on a text sentiment-classification problem as a Natural Language Processing (NLP) task.
+As an illustration, you'll work on a text sentiment-classification problem as a Natural Language Processing (NLP) task.
 The dataset you will use for this task is the [IMDB Movie Review Sentiment Dataset](https://ai.stanford.edu/~amaas/data/sentiment/).

 ## Prerequisites

 * You have prior experience with Python programming.

 * You already have deep learning libraries [Keras](https://keras.io/getting_started/) and [TensorFlow](https://www.tensorflow.org/install) installed.

 * You understand basic NLP topics such as [vectorisation, tokenisation, and embeddings](https://web.stanford.edu/class/cs224n/).

 * You understand the basics of traditional [sequence-to-sequence models](https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html) with encoder-decoder components.

 ## Procedure

-> ### Step 1: Download the dataset
+### Step 1: Download the dataset

 ```bash
 !curl -O https://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz